 Mary Ferrell Foundation (MFF), Ipswich, MA.
 Rex Bradford, President.
 The Mary Ferrell Foundation is a non-profit 501(c)(3) group engaged in an ongoing effort to bring accessible and interactive history to a new generation of critical thinkers.
 With a wide topic base including the assassinations of the 1960s, the Watergate scandal, and post-Watergate intelligence abuse investigations, the MFF’s vast digital archive at www.maryferrell.org contains over 1.3 million pages of documents, government reports, books, essays, and hours of multimedia.
 This site is open to all for browsing.
 Memberships are available that unlock the site's powerful search engine and allow access to PDF copies of documents.
 Institutional memberships are also available.
 Find out more about membership in the MFF here.

 The late Mary Ferrell, a legal secretary in Dallas who immediately suspected after the JFK shooting that archives would be vital to public understanding, is shown at left and at right with her late husband, Buck.

 McAdams Museum, Milwaukee, WI.
-Prof. John McAdams, a professor at Marquette University and a defender of the Warren Commission, created an archive of materials, including a recommended list of readings of primarily older books with conventional views of the assassination and its impact.
+Prof. John McAdams, a professor at Marquette University until late 2014 and a defender of the Warren Commission, created an archive of materials, including a recommended list of readings of primarily older books with conventional views of the assassination and its impact.
 McAdams authored The Kennedy Assassination.